 12th GATE Training Course: Large Scale Text and Social Media Analytics with GATE

 The GATE training course will be held from 17-21 June 2019 at the University of Sheffield, UK.
+Early bird registration is available at a reduced rate before 1 May.

 This event will follow a similar format to that of the 2018 course, with one track Monday to Thursday, and two parallel tracks on Friday, all delivered by the GATE development team.
 For more information about the schedule, course materials, travel, accommodation, local information etc. please see the FIG participants wiki.